 1. What is acceptable as a financial guarantee?

-Financial guarantee materials must be current within 6 months and show an amount sufficient to cover estimated annual expenses.
+Financial guarantee materials must be current - not more than 6 months old, and show at least the estimated annual expense amount.
 The financial guarantee could be made up of documentation from various sources as listed below, but should be as concise as possible since they are being presented as active indications of commitment to provide for upcoming first year expenses for the student.
-Financial Guarantee materials can be:

 Financial Guarantee materials can be:

-- A sponsorship letter from a corporation or larger business accompanied by a letter detailing the sponsors relationship to the student and detailing the sponsorship commitment signed by an officer of the organization and accompanied by a copy of the organization's annual report or at the very least copies of appropriate support information from the organization's annual report
+- A sponsorship letter from a corporation or larger business accompanied by a letter detailing the sponsors relationship to the student and detailing the sponsorship commitment signed by an officer of the organization and accompanied by a copy of the organization's annual report or appropriate support information from the organization's annual report

 - A sponsorship letter from a government entity, international organization, or other major sponsor detailing the sponsors relationship to the student and detailing the specific amounts of their sponsorship commitment

 - Real property (land, buildings)